Karthikeya02/Markdown-Guide/README.md

 # Markdown-Guide
 Hey There!

-This a small effort to Provide a Cheatsheet-like guide for begginers on the Markdown  language.
+This is a small effort to Provide a Cheatsheet-like guide for Beginners on the Markdown  language.

 You can find the it [Here](Guide.md).